Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 How to get there: Facing the pantheon, walk straight ahead of you down the street on the left side of the pantheon (via dei Cestari.)
 Pass the plaza with Bernini's elephant (with the obelisk on top) - piazza della Minerva.
 Keep walking until you come to a small street on your left, via della Pigna.
 Take this street and you can easily spot the enoteca on the right side.

-Well this is not a restaurant per se, it's a bakery.
+This one is also not a restaurant per se, it's a bakery.

 As its name suggests, Antico Forno is one of those old-style Roman bakeries, with all the specialty and seasonal products along with the standard yummy breads, fresh savory pizzas and pastries.